This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 DigiLocker acts as a secure digital wallet for official documents: Aadhaar, driving licence, educational certificates and more.
 Citizens no longer need to carry bundles of paper, and institutions can instantly verify authenticity.
 It reduces middlemen, forgery and time wasted in queues.

-6. Digi Yatra: Democratization of Airport Experience
+6. Digi Yatra: Democratization of Airport Services

-Digi Yatra airport experience
+Digi Yatra airport

 A single digital identity can be used across airports for faster, paperless travel.